Blobsy-xyz/blobsy-web/backend/README.md

 Optionally copy the `.env.example` file to `.env` and customize values if desired.
 Defaults are used if not specified.
 See the [Environment Variables](#environment-variables) section for details and validation rules.

 ### 4. Start the Backend Service
-In `backend/` run `npm start` or `npm run dev` for development mode.
-Development mode will automatically restart the service when source code changes are detected.
+In `backend/`, run `npm start` or `npm run dev` to start development mode, which restarts the service automatically on source code changes.

 ### Tests
 To run tests, use `npm test`.